 Improved reliability: A resilient cloud-based DR system offers features that ensure sub-second recovery point objectives (RPO) and Recovery Time Objectives (RTOs) of minutes—the two key metrics of a reliable DR system.

 Moving beyond technology

-It’s evident that organizations need to radically widen the scope of their BC plans in the post-Covid-19 world, while being highly proactive.
-Along with the many technical and security related challenges thrown at our current DR strategies, organizations now have to consider how the pandemic has impacted the psyche and morale of our workforce.
-From a disaster recovery point, this is one of the greatest learning for organizations.
+Organizations need to radically widen the scope of their BC plans in the post-Covid-19 world while being highly proactive.
+Along with the many technical and security-related challenges thrown at our current DR strategies, organizations now have to consider how the pandemic has impacted the psyche and morale of our workforce.
+From a disaster recovery point of view, this is one of the greatest learning for organizations.
 So far, DR plans used to focus solely on the recovery of our IT systems.
-Covid-19 is telling us that we need look beyond that and work on recovery of workforce, processes and policies.
+Covid-19 tells us that we must look beyond that and work on recovering the workforce, processes, and policies.

 STAY UP TO DATE WITH OUR NEWSLETTER